CMSgov/CMCS-DSG-DSS-Certification-Staging/.github/ISSUE_TEMPLATE/issue_template.md

 about: Use this template when for Content Updates or Feature Requests
 title: ''
 labels: ''
-assignees: naretakis
+assignees: ''
-project: Outcomes Repo Project Board
+projects: Outcomes Repo Project Board

 ---